(Click on + for prices and bookings)

 Day 13.
 Pangot and Nainital to Corbett National Park

 After some final birding in the Nainital/Pangot area, where we will look for anything that we may want to concentrate our final efforts on before heading to the Corbett area after lunch.
-Time permitting, we will likely explore the Kosi River area to look for several beautiful and highly-sought species such as Blue-bearded Bee-eater, Ibisbill, and Wallcreeper.
+Time permitting, we will likely explore the Kosi River area to look for several beautiful and highly sought species such as Blue-bearded Bee-eater, Ibisbill, and Wallcreeper.
 We could also find Brown Dipper, Little Forktail, Pallas’s Fish Eagle, Brown Fish Owl, Red Junglefowl, Besra, Himalayan Swiftlet, Nepal House Martin, White-capped Redstart, Plumbeous Water Redstart, and Blue Rock Thrush.
-The grounds of our hotel also offer some good birding, and we will look for Collared Scops Owl and Crimson Sunbird among many others over the next few days.
+The grounds of our hotel also offer good birding, and we will look for Collared Scops Owl and Crimson Sunbird among many others over the next few days.

 Days 14 and 15.
 Corbett National Park

 We will have two full days to explore the areas within and around Corbett National Park.
 There are numerous great birds to look for here, and we will also look for some of the park’s most spectacular wildlife, maybe getting further sightings of the regal Bengal Tiger, with the added possibility of Indian Leopard, Asian Elephant, and an assortment of other creatures such as Indian Crested Porcupine and Yellow-throated Marten.